mary-hopkins/Tic-Tac-Toe/README.md

 ## Project Description

 This project is a simple game played in the browser, with no state managing or data saving.
 Players may play against another person on the same browser window.
 Game recognizes wins for any player as well as scratch games.
-There is a restart option that allows players to start a new game or restart the current game.
+There is a restart option that allows players to start a new game.

 Play the game live => [Tic-Tac-Toe](https://simpletictactoe.glitch.me/).